Intestinal Atresia

 After surgery, the intestines will need a few days or weeks to heal.
 Small amounts of breast milk or formula will be slowly introduced to the baby.
 IV nutrition will support the baby during this time.
 The IV will be removed when the baby can tolerate enough breast milk or formula.

-Remove Gas and Fluids
+Gas and Fluid Removal

 A tube will be passed through the nose and into the stomach.
 The tube will drain fluids and gas out of the stomach and intestines.
 This will ease some of the pressure in the abdomen.